ncsa/Nightingale_real/docs/source/accessing/logging_in.rst

 **Notes:**

-- Your group manager can inform you if your allocation has a Specialized Interactive node and its hostname.
+- Your principal investigator can inform you if your allocation has a specialized interactive node and its hostname.
 - All Nightingale users have access to the general access login nodes.
 Please be aware that these nodes are a shared resource for all system users, and you should limit your use of them to editing, compiling, and building your programs.